acanalis/acanalis.github.io/content/en/post/concepts-of-hugo.md

 * HTML is verbose compared to a plain document.
 For a link[^17] you will type 57 characters plus the actual link.
 It's fine for one page, but it scales poorly.
-* Typically some parts of the code are the same for all the pages, like certain analytics, fonts, links, etc. Even if you copy and paste everything it'll be tedious to do
+* Typically some parts of the code are the same for all the pages, like styles, fonts, links, etc. Even if you copy and paste everything it'll be tedious to do.
-* If you want to make a change you'll have to do it manually on every file.
+* If you want to make a change you'll have to do it on every file.
 * Focus is divided between writing relatable content and handling the looks of the site.
-* Web design is its own field of knowledge and not everyone wants to invert time and effort on that.
+* Web design is its own field of knowledge and not everyone wants to invert time and effort on it.

-Hugo makes This is the problem that Hugo aims to solve by allowing you to separate web design into two activities: content writing and template writing.
+Hugo makes the process much easier by allowing you to separate static web design into two activities: content writing and template writing.

 Content is written in [markdown](https://commonmark.org), which conceptually is a syntactic sugar for HTML.
 Markdown is very easy to use.

-Templates are written in a special templating language.
+Templates are written in a HTML + a special templating language.
 Hugo generates the site by inserting the data from your content files into those templates.

 ## 1.4.
 Society is divided into Theme Users and Theme Writers.

-If you just want to use a nice theme from the [Hugo Themes Page](https://themes.gohugo.io/), you can start with the example site --every theme has one-- and then use your intuition to add files and configurations.
-No knowledge of the templates or even Web Design is required, all you need is to write all your content in markdown and browse [Content Management Docs](https://gohugo.io/content-management) and the theme documentation every once in a while.
+If you just want to use a nice theme from the [Hugo Themes Page](https://themes.gohugo.io/), you can start with the example site --every theme has one-- and use your intuition to add files and configurations.
+No knowledge of the templates or even Web Design is required, all you need to do is to write all your content in markdown and browse [Content Management Docs](https://gohugo.io/content-management) and the theme documentation every once in a while.